Our Story

 The gap I couldn't unsee

-Here is what I realised in that transit lounge: if I — someone who has spent their entire career in cardiac medicine — didn't have a clear picture of what my own blood tests meant for my daily life, what specific changes to make, what to monitor, what actually works and what doesn't… then almost nobody does.
+Here is what I realised in that transit lounge: if I, someone who has spent their entire career in cardiac medicine, did not have a clear picture of what my own blood tests meant for my daily life, what specific changes to make, what to monitor, what actually works and what does not, then almost nobody does.

 In my clinical work, I see the downstream consequences every day.
 By the time a patient reaches me, the window for prevention has often narrowed.
 The lifestyle conversation gets compressed into a five-minute chat at the end of a clinic visit, squeezed between medications and procedure planning.
-Preventative cardiology — the things you can do at home, before you ever need someone like me — gets overlooked.
-Not because clinicians don't care, but because the system isn't built to deliver it.
+Preventative cardiology, the things you can do at home before you ever need someone like me, gets overlooked.
+Not because clinicians do not care, but because the system is not built to deliver it.

 What I did next

 Over the following weeks, I built myself a plan.
-Not a generic wellness guide — a specific, evidence-based programme grounded in what the clinical literature actually shows.
-I ranked supplements by the strength of their trial data.
-I designed a nutrition framework around the foods I grew up eating in Kerala — sardines, mackerel, red rice, jackfruit, bitter gourd — because sustainable change has to fit your real life, not a template from someone else's culture.
+Not a generic wellness guide, but a specific, evidence-based programme grounded in what the clinical literature actually shows.
+I designed a nutrition framework around the foods I grew up eating in Kerala: sardines, mackerel, red rice, jackfruit, bitter gourd, because sustainable change has to fit your real life, not a template from someone else's culture.

 I set up proper monitoring: structured home blood pressure protocols, wearable tracking, weekly self-assessments.
 I worked out which investigations I actually needed and why.
 I built a twelve-week programme, day by day, because I know from years of clinical practice that telling someone to “eat better and exercise more” is useless without specificity.

-That document ended up being over thirty pages.
-It was the plan I wished I could hand to every patient who walks out of a clinic holding a stack of numbers and no idea what to do with them.
+That document became the plan I wished I could hand to every patient who walks out of a clinic holding a stack of numbers and no idea what to do with them.

 Why Praneya exists